 Repeating courses for a higher grade: If a student is repeating any course for a higher grade, credit is allowed only once.
 The GPA is computed by using the highest of the grades received.
+Transfer courses do not apply.

 Repeating courses for additional credit: Certain courses may be designated as repeatable for credit and are identified in the catalog.
 The course may only be used once as an area requirement towards the Liberal Arts (AA) degree.
 When repeated, the course will count as a general elective.
-Crosslisted courses may be repeated for credit under one alpha only.
+Cross-listed courses may be repeated for credit under one alpha only.
 (Policy Haw 5.304)